shashank-poola/highlightnow/README.md

 For simple selections, it uses `Range.surroundContents()`.
 For complex selections spanning multiple elements, it extracts the contents, wraps them, and reinserts them.
 The result?
 Highlights that feel native to the page.

+**Persistence Strategy:**
+Highlights are stored in localStorage keyed by page URL.
+Each highlight records:
+- The text content
+- The color
+- An XPath to locate the text node
+- Character offset and length
+- Timestamp

+When you revisit a page, the extension restores highlights by recreating the DOM ranges using stored XPath selectors.
+No server, no API calls, no sync conflicts.

 **Key Implementation Details:**
 - Uses a custom class prefix to avoid conflicts with existing page styles
 - Normalizes text nodes after removal to prevent fragmentation
 - Handles edge cases like collapsed selections and complex DOM structures
 - All highlights are DOM-based (no canvas overlays or weird hacks)
+- XPath-based restoration survives most page updates

 ## Philosophy